Mobile · Multi-Platform · FinTech Experian · 2023–2024

 Mobile & App Adoption

-Validated that the majority of Experian members were mobile-first — making the design decision to lead with native a business imperative, not just a UX preference.
+Validated that the majority of Experian members were mobile-first — making native the design priority, not the afterthought.

 1